 Follow the instructions on https://github.com/vanviegen/hue-thief/ (EZSP-based Zigbee USB stick required)

-To remove modemmanager from an Debian/Ubuntu host run this command:
+To remove modemmanager from a Debian/Ubuntu host run this command:

 sudo apt-get purge modemmanager